 There are key provisions in the Bank's policies regarding the independence of the external auditors.
 The external auditors are prohibited from providing non-audit related services to the Bank unless such a service is judged to be in the interest of the Bank, is consistent with relevant professional independence principles, and is approved by the Audit and Risk Committee.
-The external auditors can also provide consultancy and other services paid for by Special Funds and Cooperation Funds relating to client projects; such incidences are similarly approved by the Audit and Risk Committee.
+The external auditors can also provide consultancy and other services paid for by the Bank, Special Funds and Cooperation Funds relating to client projects; such incidences are similarly approved by the Audit and Risk Committee.
+Collectively, all non-audit related services provided by the external auditor are subject to an overall cap approved by the Audit and Risk Committee.